Volume 68, Issue 5

 The network includes more than 2,300 providers across 13 counties who share the common goal to improve health outcomes, reduce costs and enhance the patient experience.
 Members include independent providers as well as systems and hospitals such as Abbeville Area Medical Center, Newberry County Memorial Hospital and Self Regional Healthcare.

 April Combs, advanced clinical practice assistant/Family Medicine‒Mountain View, was recognized for attending to a man who had collapsed in a grocery store.
 Combs gently questioned the man’s wife and calmly gave instructions to others.
 When EMS arrived, Combs relayed the medication the man was taking and the care that she and others in the store had provided.
 A witness to the event sent in the nomination describing Combs’ actions.
-“I just want GHS to know how one of their employees stepped up,” she noted.
+“I just want Prisma Health to know how one of their employees stepped up,” she noted.

 Zack Cousins, RN, Emergency Trauma Center/GMH, was recognized by a co-worker for his compassionate attention to a long-term patient.
 On his day off, Cousins brought lunch to a patient who had been in the center for several weeks and stayed to visit with the patient.
 “If that isn’t the most loving, selfless act!
 This is what we as ER nurses should all strive for,” the co-worker wrote in the star nomination for Cousins.
 “Zack is an incredibly smart, compassionate and caring nurse.”